berlinonline/berlin_dataportal_usage/README.md

 The code to extract the usage statistics is written in Python.
 It has been tested with Python 3.13.

-The required gems are defined in the [data-requirements.txt](data-requirements.txt) file.
-In particuler, these are:
+The required libraries are defined in [data-requirements.txt](data-requirements.txt).
+In particular, these are:

 - python-dateutil
 - requests